0dot0repeating/dakka/README.md

 ## COMPATIBILITY PATCHES

-Right now, there's six compatibility patches, and they all get used the same way.

-- **ZDoom 2.8.1 support (`dakka_zdoom2.8.1.wad`):** ZDoom lacks an event handler for monsters dying, so you need this patch to hook the Doom monster roster into the score system.
+- **ZDoom support (`dakka_zdoom.wad`):** ZDoom lacks an event handler for monsters dying, so you need this patch to hook the Doom monster roster into the score system.
 This probably won't play well with DEHACKED monsters either.
 But it works.

 - **`dakka_keyconfclass.wad`:** If you load DAKKA and don't have the fists and pistols when you start a game, that usually means the maps you're playing have their own